mjgasior/learning_dart/README.md

 * add `const` keyword in front of the constructor to make the class immutable

 > In addition to being immutable, another benefit of const variables is that they’re **canonical instances**, which means that no matter how many instances you create, as long as the properties used to create them are the same, Dart will only see a single instance.

+> Flutter uses this pattern frequently with its const widget classes in the user interface of your app.
+Since Flutter knows that the const widgets are immutable, it doesn’t have to waste time recalculating and drawing the layout when it finds these widgets.

+* factories can be created by using `factory` keyword in front of the constructor - it's a *generative constructor*

+> factory constructor is basically a special method that starts with the factory keyword and returns an object of the class type

+> the factory constructor body allows you to perform some work before returning the new object, without exposing the inner wiring of that instantiation process to whoever is using the class